langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - There are also two ways to write `<a>` tags, one with a separate ending `</a>` tag and one without, where instead the singular `<a>` tag itself ends with a `/>`.
-Between this and the potential for multiple tags on a line and tags split across lines, it’s a bit messy to parse, and our simple bash technique for this is often not foolproof.
+Between this and the potential for multiple tags on a line and tags split across lines, it's a bit messy to parse, and our simple bash technique for this is often not foolproof.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

 - The following are the steps involved in the solution at the start of this section.